 Common name: Tree jasmine, Indian cork tree

-Tree jasmine flowers are short-lived; blooming at night and shedding in the morning, so that the ground will be carpeted with white stars during flowering season.
+Tree jasmine flowers are short-lived; blooming at night and shedding in the morning so that the ground will be carpeted with white stars during the flowering season.
 The pinnate leaves are very pretty, making the tree ornamental even without flowers.

 Propagation is from seeds and suckers that grown around the parent tree.